-Water-based paints are easy to remove, and would stand no longer.
+Water-based paints are easy to remove and would stand no longer.
 For this paint type, treated wood should be 100 % moisture-free.
 Because this paint itself uses water.

 Oil-based formula is more durable and weather-resistant.
 It is recommended to use such paints on exterior projects to get long-lasting results.

 However, it also depends on your budget.
-If you want to apply cheap paint then go on with water-base formula.
+If you want to apply cheap paint then go on with the water-base formula.
 But you may have to apply it more than once.
 Painters often use base primer seals to make water paint last longer

 Temperature In Your Area

-Another factor that contributes well to determine the treated wood dry time is the weather.
-If you are living in coldest zones like Canada where winter is too long, you have to wait more extra weeks to stain your wood.
+Another factor that contributes well to determining the treated wood dry time is the weather.
+If you are living in the coldest zones like Canada where winter is too long, you have to wait more extra weeks to stain your wood.
 It may be 2 weeks to one month.
 But keep a double check on the wood through a repeated water test.

 In dry hot areas where sunlight is easily accessible throughout the year, treated wood is likely to dry soon.
-In Asian countries where the summer season is too long of about 6 months, dry time will be too short.
+In Asian countries where the summer season is too long about 6 months, dry time will be too short.